 Long before the graffiti and the wall, no one spoke of Germany but Prussia, an empire of palaces, power and dynasties.
 The greatest vestige of this era is Charlottenburg Palace, designed as a summer residence for Queen Sophie Charlotte.

-1. How to visit Charlottenburg Palace
+How to visit Charlottenburg Palace

-3. Tickets for the Charlottenburg Palace concert
+Charlottenburg Palace concert tickets

 How to book

-You can book this experience online, but remember to book well in advance, otherwise, it will be difficult to find availability.
-The ticket for the Charlottenburg Palace concert: does not include hotel pick-up and drop-off, so you will have to make your own way to the palace (it is easily accessible by subway from the center of Berlin).
-Also not included are the checkroom (1 euro) and the hand program (3 dollars).
+You can book this experience online at different ticket websites, but remember to do it well in advance, otherwise it will be difficult to find availability.
+The ticket for the Charlottenburg Palace concert does not include hotel pick-up and drop-off, so you will have to make your own way to the palace (it is easily accessible by subway from the center of Berlin).
+Also not included are the checkroom (€1) and the hand program (€3).

-4. What to see in Charlottenburg Palace
+What to see at Charlottenburg Palace

 Inside the Palace

-- The French painting collection in Germany
+- The collection of French paintings from Germany

 - The Porcelain Cabinet